 I am interested in forestry, land use and environmental complexity - including the relationship of land use with today's complex social, political and economical demands.

 At Bangor university I have the opportunity to deepen my understanding of and contribute to the research on these land use issues, with a PhD studentship funded by the Sir William Roberts Centre for Sustainable Land Use.
-The current title of my PhD project is 'Emerging spaces for native woodland growth in Britain's crowded future landscapes'.
+The current title of my PhD project is 'Emerging opportunities for native woodland expansion in Britain's crowded future landscapes'.

 So far, I have researched the drivers and legacies of British forestry history in the last 100 years (1919-2019), both in terms of historical accounts and by investigating archives of planting data over the course of the century.
 I am now working on the role of natural colonisation of trees on previously non-wooded land in the uplants in creating our future British woodlands, by using a case study in Wales (Carneddau).